These simple and mouthwatering French farmhouse potatoes are a Jacques Pépin classic.

 - Remove the lid, and increase heat to medium-high.
 Keep the chicken broth at a hard simmer until almost all the broth has evaporated, about 15 minutes.
 Reduce heat back down to medium.

 - With a flat-bottomed glass, gently push down on each of the potatoes until they just crack – you don’t want to smash them.
-Let cook for 3-5 minutes on each side so that the skin gets brown and crispy.
+Let them cook for 3 to 5 minutes on each side so that the skin gets brown and crispy.
 Remove from heat, sprinkle the tops with sea salt, and serve hot – think mashed potatoes with a light crispy coating.
 Yum!